Advance Techniques for Outcome-Based Planning: Beyond the Roadmap

 - Understand Customer Needs: Use empathy to deeply understand customer needs, preferences, and pain points.
 Conduct interviews, surveys, and observations to gather insights.

-Involve cross-functional teams in the design thinking process.
-Collaboration across disciplines can lead to more innovative solutions.
 Design thinking encourages a holistic and customer-centric approach to problem-solving, making it a powerful tool for outcome-based planning.

 6. Lean Startup Methodology